Toward a Holistic Evaluation of Robustness in CLIP Models: Visual and Language Encoder Interaction: A Classification Perspective

-\textbf{Observations}: We report the results on \mbox{ImageNet-D} in Table \ref{tab:llava} and summarize the observations as follows. \textbf{First}, extending the findings of~\cite{zhang2024imagenet}, which uses CLIP (ViT/14) solely as a category selection model, we observe that the interactions between the language and vision encoders in selection networks can vary significantly.
-When the category list is easy for CLIP, LLaVA models with the same visual encoder do not improve classification.
-However, when CLIP struggles with the category list, LLaVA with the same visual encoder offers classification benefits.
-For example, in \mbox{row $1$}, when the most confused categories of ResNet-50 are easy for CLIP, LLaVA models with the same visual encoder show no improvement.
-Similarly, in row $2$, when \mbox{SigLIP-SO-14} performs well at classification, LLaVA models exhibit a performance drop.
-However, in row~$2$, when the category list is challenging for CLIP (\mbox{SigLIP-SO-14}), LLaVA provides over a 20\% improvement across three splits.
-The same trend is observed in row $3$, where CLIP (ViT-L/14-336) serves as the category selection network for CLIP ViT-L/14-336 (WIT) and the corresponding LLaVA.
-Since LLaVA and CLIP use the same visual encoder, we speculate that LLaVA’s language model excels when CLIP’s text and visual tokens are difficult to align for classification.
-Conversely, when CLIP handles the token comparison easily, LLaVA’s language model may over-extract information from visual tokens, leading to a performance drop.
+\textbf{First}, extending the findings of~\cite{zhang2024imagenet}, which evaluate CLIP (ViT/14) as a category selection model, we find that the interactions between vision and language components in selection-based networks vary significantly with task difficulty.
+When the category list is easy for CLIP, LLaVA models using the same visual encoder do not yield consistent improvements and sometimes exhibit slight performance drops.
+In contrast, when the category list is challenging for CLIP, LLaVA models using the same visual encoder show substantial gains.
+For example, in row 1, the most confused categories of ResNet-50 are easy for CLIP, and LLaVA brings no improvement.
+Similarly, in row 2, when SigLIP-SO-14 performs well, LLaVA shows a performance drop.
+However, in the same row, when the category list becomes difficult for SigLIP-SO-14, LLaVA improves accuracy by over 20\% across three splits.
+A similar pattern is observed in row 3 for CLIP (ViT-L/14-336) and its LLaVA counterpart. \wj{Since LLaVA and CLIP share the same visual encoder, we speculate that the observed gains arise when CLIP’s visual-text alignment is weak—likely due to ambiguous categories or limited pre-training coverage.
+In such cases, LLaVA’s language model may help disambiguate visual features by leveraging external knowledge acquired during multimodal instruction tuning.
+Conversely, when CLIP already handles the token comparison effectively, the language model may over-interpret the visual input, occasionally leading to reduced performance.}